 I have had ample time to reflect upon comments you made to me over the phone after requesting feedback from your office.

-Truth be written, your initial remarks, which summed up your main argument, that the company was looking for, “someone with management experience” though entirely understandable, left me perplexed and logically raised several pertinent questions.
+Truth be written, your very brief remarks, which summed up your main argument, that the company was looking for, “someone with management experience” though entirely understandable, left me perplexed and logically raised several pertinent questions.

-If by chance, it is neither of the four points raised, then the real reason has not been brought to light, which is quite another concern.
-Of logical course, there is something else worthy of mention, that being that my CV was indeed read, but simply because of your vocal reasoning that, “…. we were looking for someone with management experience” suggests that the company has - in light of CV content - inadvertently referred to me out as a liar.
+If by chance, it is neither of the four points, then the real reason has not been brought to light, which raises even more concern.
+There is something else worthy of mention, that perhap my CV was indeed read, but simply because of your vocal reasoning that, “…. we were looking for someone with management experience” suggests that the company has inadvertently referred to me out as a liar, hence my resume content was deemed untruthful.

 - The company had very specific selection criteria for the position that, intentionally or inadvertently or otherwise expediently, went unmentioned in the job advertisement and/or